Time vocabulary: Luchazi to English

 - Cimene ca zau = yesterday morning.

-Days of the week in Luchazi
+Days of the week: Luchazi to English

 - Litangua lia ku livanga = Monday.